October 25, 2021

-Is FIDO strong authentication easy to implement?
+Is FIDO strong authentication easy to implement for crypto exchanges?

 The aim for cryptocurrency exchanges should be to strike a balance between privacy, anonymity, security and user experience.
 They need to ensure users feel safe using their platform, while making it easy for users to buy, sell and trade crypto.
 Adding friction to either of these will not only frustrate users, but will negatively affect the exchange’s reputation.